-I recently conducted a survey to find out what questions my audience has and this came up.
-So, here’s your answer, as promised, in the form of a blog post.
-So, how do you find out whether people are reading your posts or whether you’re writing for the big blue yonder?
-The answer is tracking your web traffic with Google Analytics.
+So, are your blogs being read or are you publishing material into the big blue yonder?
+To get the answer to this question you need to be tracking your web traffic with Google Analytics.
 Tracking your website visitors is an important part of your marketing efforts.
 Otherwise, how do you know if anything you do has an impact on your traffic?

-Of course, if your sales go up, you know that there is an impact and you’re doing something right.
-But is your traffic going up a lot more and you could do even better if you improved your conversion from traffic to leads to sales?
+Of course, if your sales go up, there is a fair chance that you’re doing something right – something you have written has made an impact.
+How much more useful would it be to know what that was so that you can do it again (or do similar)?
+You could do even better if you improved your conversion from traffic to leads to sales?
 Tracking your website visitors can give you a first insight into this.

 The best tool, in my opinion, is Google Analytics.
 It’s free to install.
 All you need to do is sign in with your Google account and follow the setup process.
 If you use WordPress, download the Google Analytics Dashboard plugin and enter the tracking ID you’re given in your Google Analytics account.
 There’s even a helpful “how to” video in the plugin settings, so you might want to start there.
 It’ll guide you step-by-step through the setup process.